wodby/docs/2.0/docs/stacks/index.md

 Additionally, to all non-external services you can add [Variable](../integrations/variable.md) integrations.

+#### Environment Variables

+You can add service-specific environment variables from _"[Stack] > Configure > Stack services > [Service] > Env vars"_ page.
+Such environment variables will be added to the corresponding app service's kubernetes resources during deployment in app instances that use this stack revision.

+An environment variable can be optionally marked as secret, when "Secret" selected the environment variable value will be stored in a kubernetes secret and won't be shown in Wodby dashboard.

+You can optionally limit a variable to a certain environment type, when set env var will be added only to app instances that use the selected environment type.

+#### Resources

+For non-external services you can set up resources requests and limits from _"[Stack] > Configure > Stack services > [Service] > Resources"_ page.
+Resources requests and limits correspond to [kubernetes resources request and limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#how-pods-with-resource-limits-are-run).

+##### Request

+You may set up request for CPU and memory.
+Requests help your cluster to schedule and distribute workloads across the nodes.
+When resources request specified your deployments may fail if there are not enough resources on the cluster.
+CPU requests are mandatory for scalability.

+##### Limit

+You may set up limits for CPU and memory.
+Resources limits are useful to limit burstable workloads and their effect on other resources on the same cluster.

+#### Options

+Options represent different versions or variant of a service.
+Some stacks may limit which options are supported (enabled) to match with compatibility requirements or to exclude end of life (EOL) versions.
+You can change the default option and enabled options for a service in your stack from _"[Stack] > Configure > Stack services > [Service] > Options"_ page.

+#### Links

+A service may provide a _link_, it's a way to represent integration of a service with another service.
+The simplest example would be Nginx's service link to upstream/backend (e.g. PHP-FPM).
+Some links are mandatory, some are optional.
+If a link is mandatory, a stack must specify which service from the stack should be used for a specific links.
+For example, in Drupal stack the PHP service requires _Database_ link, you can set it to use container-based _MariaDB_ or an external _Cloud MySQL_.

+You may change links in your stack from _"[Stack] > Configure > Stack services > [Service] > Links"_ page.

+#### Volumes

+You can change the size of volumes provided by a service for your stack from _"[Stack] > Configure > Stack services > [Service] > Volumes"_ page.

+#### Settings

+You can override settings provided by a service for your stack from _"[Stack] > Configure > Stack services > [Service] > Setting"_ page.
+Settings that source value from links cannot be edited.

+#### Cron

+You can create cron schedules for a service in your stack from _"[Stack] > Configure > Stack services > [Service] > Cron"_ page.
+Cron schedule must have a name, command and schedule.
+Schedule supports full crontab format (e.g. `0 0 * * *` for every day on midnight) and `@hourly`, `@daily` formats.
+A container with a specified command will be run according to the schedule.

+You can optionally limit a cron schedule to a certain environment type, when set the cron will run only on app instances that use the selected environment type.

+### Tokens

+You can add service-specific tokens for your stack from "[Stack] > Configure > Stack services > [Service] > Tokens" page.
+Such tokens will be added to a corresponding app service in app instances that use this stack revision.

+Tokens can either have a plain value or a regular expression that will be used to generate a random secret value when an app services created/updated.
+You can use tokens in environment variables' value.

+You can optionally limit a token to a certain environment type, when set tokens will be added only to app instances that use the selected environment type.

+### Annotations

+You can add service-specific annotations from "[Stack] > Configure > Stack services > [Service] > Annotations" page.
+Such annotations will be added to the corresponding app service's kubernetes resources during deployment in app instances that use this stack revision.

+You can optionally limit an annotation to a certain environment type, when set annotations will be added only to app instances that use the selected environment type.

 ## Updates

 When a service in a stack gets a new revision, your stack marked as outdated and can be updated.
 When you update a stack, the stack in your application will not be automatically updated, you can then upgrade your application stack for each instance individually.